tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/1-projection.md

 ## Information

 In Angular, content projection is a powerful technique for creating highly customizable components.
-Utilizing and understanding the concepts of <b>ng-content</b> and <b>ngTemplateOutlet</b> can sighificantly enhance your ability to create shareable components.
+Utilizing and understanding the concepts of <b>ng-content</b> and <b>ngTemplateOutlet</b> can significantly enhance your ability to create shareable components.

 You can learn all about <b>ng-content</b> [here](https://angular.io/guide/content-projection#projecting-content-in-more-complex-environments) from simple projection to more complex ones.